paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-083-united-states-leadership-against-hiv-aids-tuberculosis-and-malaria.md

       (II) an explanation as to why other government donors to the Global Fund are unable to provide adequate contributions to the Fund.

-(5) **Withholding funds** — Notwithstanding any other provision of this chapter, 20 percent of the amounts appropriated pursuant to this chapter for a contribution to support the Global Fund for each of the fiscal years 2010 through 2013 shall be withheld from obligation to the Global Fund until the Secretary of State certifies to the appropriate congressional committees that the Global Fund—
+(5) **Withholding funds** — Notwithstanding any other provision of this chapter, 20 percent of the amounts appropriated pursuant to this chapter for a contribution to support the Global Fund for each of the fiscal years 2010 through 2018 shall be withheld from obligation to the Global Fund until the Secretary of State certifies to the appropriate congressional committees that the Global Fund—

   (A) has established an evaluation framework for the performance of Local Fund Agents (referred to in this paragraph as “LFAs”);

   (B) is undertaking a systematic assessment of the performance of LFAs;

-  (C) has adopted, and is implementing, a policy to publish on a publicly available Web site—
+  (C) has adopted, and is implementing, a policy to publish on a publicly available Web site in an open, machine readable format—

     (i) grant performance reviews;